-When baby is constipated it is not only rough for them but also rough for parents who want to help but don’t know how.
-This can feel overwhelming especially when baby is upset and unsettled.
-I struggled along with my youngest son who was constipated often, I found myself researching everything possible to try to find some relief for him, and to be honest us as well.
-I came to find that constipation in babies is very common had nothing to do with anything I did wrong.
+When a baby is constipated, it is rough for them and rough for the parents who want to help but aren’t sure how.
+This can feel overwhelming, especially when a baby is upset and unsettled.
+I struggled along with my youngest son, who was constipated often.
+I found myself researching everything possible to find some relief for him, and to be honest, us as well.
+It’s important to know that constipation in babies is common and had nothing to do with anything I did wrong.
 It comes with hitting certain milestones in their growth.
-I began to learn the signs and triggers for constipation and was able to learn how to prevent instead of just alleviate the symptoms.
+I began to learn the signs and triggers for constipation and learned how to prevent instead of just alleviate the symptoms.

 Normal Stool and Bowel Patterns

-Breast fed newborns stool that is “textbook normal” is runny, soft (like an applesauce consistency) and stringy that varies in color.
-It is normal for a breast fed baby to go as often as after every feed or as little as once per week.
+A breastfed newborn’s stool that is “textbook normal” is runny, soft (like an applesauce consistency), stringy, and varies in color.
+It is normal for a breastfed baby to go as often as after every feeding or as little as once per week.

-A formula fed baby’s stool that is normal is like a soft paste but can be runny as well, and also varies in color.
+A formula-fed baby’s normal stool is like a soft paste but can be runny and varies in color.
 They can go as often as 1-3 times a day or once every 2-3 days.

 These are all signs of healthy working bowels.
-If baby’s symptoms are less frequent than they may be experiencing constipation.
+If baby’s symptoms are less frequent, then they may be experiencing constipation.

 Signs of Constipation in Babies

-Some indications your newborn could be constipated are crying, grunting, painful farts, discomfort, going longer than 3 days without a bowel movement, and when they do go it is hard or uncomfortable to pass, dry or hard stool, loss of appetite, and a hard belly.
+Some indications your newborn could be constipated include crying, grunting, painful farts, discomfort, loss of appetite, hard belly, and going longer than three days without a bowel movement.
+And when they do go, it is hard, dry, or uncomfortable for them to pass.

 Why My Newborn is Constipated

-There are some more serious factors that could be causing constipation like hyperthyroidism, botulism, food allergies, or metabolic disorders.
-These scenarios are more uncommon but if constipation persists ask the doctor their opinion on investigating them further.
+Some more serious factors could be causing constipation like hyperthyroidism, botulism, food allergies, or metabolic disorders.
+These scenarios are more uncommon, but if constipation persists, ask the doctor their opinion on investigating them further.